jade-r-k/jade-r-k/README.md

 # Hi, I'm Jade Kelly.
 ## Welcome to my GitHub!
 ## I’m a final year student at IADT studying BSc (Hons) in Creative Computing with a particular interest in JavaScript and Full Stack development.

-## When I started this course I didn’t have much experience with programming or languages.
-I developed an interest in databases which later fueled my passion for Fullstack development when I started to learn JavaScript.
+### 🔭 I’m currently working on my Major Project - 'A Comparative Analysis of Interactive Design on Web Applications' using AngularJS.

 <!--